 I am a big fan of social media; not the squawking that takes place but community and relationship building.
 The other thing I enjoy about it is the creativity that is born when provoked by one small snippet that you may see floating around out there.
 The other day as I was enjoying my coffee and catching up, I saw a tweet from Brandi, about an angel food cake recipe.
 I have not really thought about angel food cake in years.
 I have enjoyed it on and off at dinner parties or when I want a quick dessert I may pick one up.
 Once Brandi planted that seed, the seed kept growing and I could not stop thinking about heavenly angel food cake.

-Once I saw that tweet from Brandi, and relived that brief moment, I went to find the pan I had inherited.
+Once I saw that tweet from Brandi and was taken back in time for that brief moment, I went to find the pan I had inherited.
 I hadn’t used it in years as I thought making angel cake would be labor intensive.
 I had time today, and we were celebrating so it would be worth it.
-Luckily, I had all the ingredients on hand that were needed for my recipe; eggs, cake flour and sugar.
+Luckily, I had all the ingredients on hand that was needed for my recipe; eggs, cake flour, and sugar.
 On a whim, I added lemon zest from one of the few lingering Meyer lemons.
 Last minute I added vanilla bean paste as I love the little speckles of bean in baked goods.
 Angel food cake is like heaven, it is as light as a cloud and as sweet as eternity.

 Angel Food Cake

 ** inspired by my grandmother and Alton Brown

 1 cup cake flour

 1/3 cup warm water

 Sift 1 cup of the sugar with the salt and cake flour.